zxue/deploying-mas-on-sno-in-disconnected-environments/README.md

 ## Acknowledgement

-This document is a collaborative effort with two IBMers and co-authors, Kene Nwankwo and James Appleyard, who have been instrumental to resolving many technical issues during the project.
+This document is a collaborative effort with two IBMers and co-authors, Kene Nwankwo and James Appleyard, who have been instrumental in resolving many technical issues during the project.